Author: Emma Mijailovic, EAL Teacher

 Many researchers agree that note-taking is an important skill, as it facilitates learning from text (Kobayashi 2006, Rahmani and Sadeghi 2011, Wilson 1999).
 Siegel (2015) iterates that note-taking benefits second learners, as it provides them with an ‘external record’ which they can use for future tasks and review.
 Furthermore, Dyer, Riley and Yekovich’s 1997 study confirmed the effectiveness of note-taking in enhancing reading skills.

-The accompanying EAL resources are designed to help learners write notes in their own words.
+The resource accompanying this article is designed to help learners write notes in their own words.
 This form of note-taking could be used in preparation for a summary or essay.

 Dyer, J., Riley, J. and Yekovich (1997) An Analysis of Three Study Skills: Notetaking, Summarizing, and Rereading, The Journal of Educational Research, 73:1, 3-7

 Kobayashi, K. (2006) Combined effects of note-taking/-reviewing on learning and the enhancement through interventions: A meta-analytic review.
 Educational Psychology, 26, 459–477